 The Integral City lifemaps program is the umbrella for projects to co-create lifemap scenarios.
 An Integral City practitioner introduces a societal issue, involves the stakeholders on location and in the context, and leads the project.
 The issue is elaborated in a lifemap scenario and a workshop approach.
 In a few workshops, everything is tested in practice – especially to process the outcomes and experiences of the participants.
-The new projects in 2021 are all about youth, with a focus on the relationship between generations.
+The new developments in 2021 are all about promoting cooperation in international networks and inspiring and supporting international programmes for youth.

 The first project aims to allow stakeholders in a city to discover experiencing the Master Code of Care.
 The basic scenario – Archetypes in the city encounter each other – emerged from the collaboration with the Caravan of Unity, an initiative of Co-Creating Europe.
 A mixture of online and on location workshops were held for London, in Klaipeda in Lithuania, Tampere in Finland, Findhorn in the United Kingdom and Lisbon in Portugal.
 Variants emerged from the basic scenario, such as inviting people to join in a constructive and connecting dialogue in the context of COVID-19.